doworek/rpg-game/README.md

 # RPG game
 This is an oldschool RPG game project for C# programming university course.
 The aim was to use some design patterns and OOP in a real life application.
-The basic code was provided by a teacher.
+The basic code comes from: https://github.com/JakubChecinski/GameC.
 Important to note: it's still a work in progress!
 Classes added by me:

 1 )in "Monster":